 In this post and video, we explain the effect of local conversion tracking and how to interpret the associated metrics.

 If your marketing agency is looking at your Google Ads program over the last month, they might’ve been like, “Wow, our conversions are way up!
 We must be doing an excellent job!”
 While they might have been doing an excellent job, they might not have noticed the new local conversion actions that are now being automated inside your Google Ads program.

 Simply put Google has decided to start giving more credit to the Maps section of the Google search results and the actions that take place from the ads that are being placed there.

 If you are inside of your Google Ads program and you have added location extensions then your ad can now show when you do a Google search.
 For example, typing in a search for ‘residential landscape design Indianapolis” yields listings on Google maps.
 Note the ads showing in the first position in this search.

 So, what has happened is now we can get more data on those ads placed in the local map section.
 Google has introduced these new conversions and they are Local Conversion Actions.

-Local Conversion Actions are automatic, and as stated earlier, you can’t opt out of it.
-In my opinion, there are a lot of issues with the types of conversions that are now being added.
-When you take a look, I agree with some and not with others.
+Local Conversion Actions are automatic, and as stated earlier, you can’t opt out of them.
+In our opinion, there are a lot of issues with the types of conversions that are now being added.
+When you take a look, we agree with some and not with others.

 - Clicks to call: Clicks on the “Call” button on any Google location-based ad or service after an ad interaction.